wunki/vagrant-freebsd/README.md

     mount_cd9660 /dev/cd0 /cdrom
     zfsinstall -d /dev/ada0 -u /cdrom/9.2-RELEAE-amd64 -s 1G

-When the installation is done, you can `poweroff` and remove the CD in the settings.
+When the installation is done, you can `poweroff` and **remove the CD from boot order in the settings.**

 ### Configuration